lhcb/bender-tutorials/getting-started/twouseless.md

     configure ( [] , catalogs = [] , params = {} )
     run ( 10 )
 ```
+Note that these lines convert _module_ to _script_, and finally one gets:
 <script src="https://gist.github.com/VanyaBelyaev/4d96dbfa8e94379b284ec7364365dde6.js"></script>

 ### How  to run it interactively?